khalid-hussain/shaheen/chap10.md

 Abu Dawood said, "You have come from the cold.
 Come in to the next room and change your clothes."

-Removing his mask Badr Bin Mughira said, "I am used to roaming in this weather."
+Removing his mask Badr bin Mughira said, "I am used to roaming in this weather."

 Abu Dawood said, "I was sure that you would come."